FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-10-06-securing-an-electron-app-implemented-with-angular-using-oidc-and-oauth2.md

 app.whenReady().then(createWindow);
 ```

-Now when we open up a new window to show the login to the user and we get redirected back to our app we do not land in the renderer process like we would do in a web application but in the main process.
-So the challenge is to configure the STS accordingly, open the popup, redirect back to our process, catch the redirection and tell our renderer process - which is an Angular app - that something happened and then login the user as we would do in a web application.
+Now when we login from our app we open up a new window to show the login to the user and we get redirected back to our app we do not land in the renderer process like we would do in a web application but in the main process.
+So the challenge is to configure the STS accordingly, open the popup, redirect back to our main process, catch the redirection and tell our renderer process - which is an Angular app - that something happened and then login the user as we would do in a web application.

 ## What we will use